 As part of its commitment to operating to the highest standards of ethical behaviour, IPL has an Anti-Bribery and Improper Payments Policy which prohibits the making of unlawful or improper payments to any individual or entity.
 The policy also outlines the processes for ensuring that appropriate controls are implemented in relation to third parties who are engaged to act on behalf of the Company.
 The Company has implemented mandatory and regular compliance training for relevant persons to ensure compliance with the policy.
-In the 2016 financial year, the Company reviewed and updated the Anti-Bribery and Improper Payments Policy to reflect changes in Australian law.
 The Anti-Bribery and Improper Payments Policy forms part of, and is supported by, the Fraud and Corruption Control Framework.